seedee/SDHLT/README.md

 > - `-aoopacity #` controls AO visibility.
 Multiplies computed occlusion to form the final blend factor alpha.<br />
 > - `-aocolor r g b` controls the tint color of the AO.
 Darkens toward black by default, any other color tints the occlusion.
 Useful for stylized effects.<br />
 > - `-aostats` displays a chart of ambient occlusion statistics.
+> - `-blurclamp #` limits blur bleeding into shadow edges (bilateral filtering) with `#` as the suppression strength.
+Default `0.0` keeps classic blur, higher values caps how much a brighter sample contributes. `0.5` means any sample 5x brighter than the luxel is limited to 50% weight, `0.75` caps 2.5x brighter at 25%, etc.
+> - `-pcf #` sets anti-aliasing level for shadow edges, which traces `#²` shadow rays per lightmap texel (percentage-closer filtering).
+Default `1` disables this, higher values increase compile times.

 ### Entities